Multi-deck S17 standard. Insurance house edge calculated for 6-deck shoe. Source: Wizard of Odds, Blackjack Apprenticeship.

 Why most players don't surrender (and why they should)

 Surrender has a psychology problem.
 Giving up half your bet feels like losing.
-It triggers the same part of your brain that hates folding a poker hand — even when folding is clearly correct.
+It triggers the same part of your brain that hates folding a poker hand โ even when folding is clearly correct.

-But here’s the reality: when you have hard 16 against a dealer 10, you’re going to lose money no matter what you do.
-The only question is how much.
-Hitting loses about 54 cents per dollar.
-Standing loses about 54 cents per dollar.
+When you have hard 16 against a dealer 10, you're going to lose money no matter what you do.
+Hitting loses ~54 cents per dollar.
+Standing loses ~54 cents per dollar.
 Surrendering loses exactly 50 cents per dollar.
+Four cents per hand might sound trivial โ but across a thousand hands where this situation arises, that's $40 saved on a $10 table.
+Over a lifetime of play, it's significant.

-The players who use surrender correctly aren’t weak — they’re the smartest ones at the table.
-It’s the same discipline that makes bankroll management work: sometimes the best play is the one that minimizes damage rather than maximizing hope.
+The players who use surrender correctly aren't weak โ they're the smartest ones at the table.
+It's the same discipline that makes bankroll management work: sometimes the best play is the one that minimizes damage rather than maximizing hope.

 These two moves could not be more different, despite both being "protective" options: